 Photo via www.ebay.com

-With the exception of some faux plants, mentioned above, and maybe some fake lemons in the kitchen, we recommend getting rid of most of the fake stuff you have in your inventory.
+With the exception of some faux plants, mentioned above, and fake lemons in the kitchen, we recommend getting rid of most of the fake stuff you have in your inventory.
 It usually looks dusty and just not quite right.
-We all see so much that is edited and fake every day… so we can all spot it a mile away.
+We see so much that is edited and fake every day… so we can all spot it a mile away.
 Authenticity is always way more attractive and doesn’t go out of style.

 Pro Tip: If a realtor/client asks for a faux TV, we recommend showing them a beautiful piece of art from your portfolio and a faux TV and ask which is more compelling.